Lead Poisoning: Information for Building Owners

 - Repair lead paint hazards before a new tenant moves into an apartment.

 - Keep records of all notices, inspections, repairs of lead paint hazards and other matters related to the law.

 - Give a copy of the clearance dust wipe results to the tenant after the post-work clean-up is completed

 Fax reports for the commencement of work and submitting lead dust samples to 347-396-8926.

 Building owners must use safe work practices and trained workers to fix lead paint hazards and when doing general repair work that disturbs lead paint.
 Safe work practices include:

-While repair work is happening, building owners must make sure trained workers clean the work area every day with wet mops and HEPA vacuums.
+While repair work is ongoing, building owners must make sure trained workers clean the work area every day with wet mops and HEPA vacuums.
 For more information on lead safe work methods, call 311.

-Federal Regulations: The EPA “Renovation, Repair and Painting Rule” took effect on April 22, 2010.
-To learn more about this rule, you can check the EPA website.
-You can also call the EPA at 732-321-6671 for more information.
-You must still comply with all NYC local requirements including Local Law 1 of 2004 and all pertinent Health Code requirements.
+The Renovation, Repair and Painting Rule took effect in 2010.
+For more information about the rule, call 732-321-6671.
+You must also still comply with all NYC local requirements, including Local Law 1 of 2004 and all pertinent Health Code requirements.